followmyutopia/devextreme-documentation/concepts/05 Widgets/TreeList/20 Editing/10 User Interaction/50 Popup Mode.md

 ![DevExtreme HTML5 JavaScript jQuery Angular Knockout Widget TreeList Editing Popup Mode](/Content/images/doc/18_2/treelist/editing/popup_mode.png)

 Use the **editing**.[popup](/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/editing/#popup) object to customize the popup window.
-Refer to the [Popup Configuration](/Documentation/ApiReference/UI_Widgets/dxPopup/Configuration/) section to learn which fields this object can contain.
+This object can contain the [Popup widget's fields](/Documentation/ApiReference/UI_Widgets/dxPopup/Configuration/).
+However, you should refer to the **popup** object's description for information on restrictions that apply.

 ---
 ##### jQuery